 The seriousness and the long-term negative impact of pollution cannot be overemphasised.
 If left to persist, it can bring harmful effects to our health and economy that will result in increasing health and social costs being incurred.
-On the basis of the study by Zhang and Yang (2007), extraordinary levels of economic performance have been clearly demonstrated over the last century by many countries.
-Whether there is actually any contribution by environmental degradation negatively to economic growth and growth ceases eventually or whether it is achieved through the sacrifice of environmental quality.
-There are many recent studies of the Environmental Kuznets Curve (EKC) that have tried to answer this question.
-On the basis of the earlier papers such as Shafik and Sushenjit (1992), Panayoutou (1993) and Grossman and Krueger (1995) presented initial evidence that some pollutants followed an EKC pattern.
+On the basis of the study by Zhang and Yang (2007), extraordinary levels of economic performance have been as Shafik and Sushenjit (1992), Panayoutou (1993) and Grossman and Krueger (1995) presented initial evidence that some pollutants followed an EKC pattern.